aignemb/project-logger/README.md

 # PROJECT LOGGER

-Simple command line interface tool to track and log time spend working on projects.
+Simple command line interface tool to track and log time spent working on projects.

 ## Features
 - Track and log time spent working on a project